 Thom Roberts’ painting practice is one part of his varied oeuvre: a keen collaborator Thom has also worked in performance, video animation, installation, and design.
-He works closely with Studio A to partner with organisations such as Erth Visual and Physical Theatre, One Another Design and mud Australia, as well as working collaboratively with artist, Harriet Body.
+Thom is a skilled draftsman, able to quickly translate landscapes and portraits in a traditional and representational style.
+Yet, Thom’s primary interest is in his installation practice.

 In 2013 Thom was awarded an Amplify emerging artists grant.
 2014 saw the beginning of a collaborative project with artist, Harriet Body called ‘Thom and Angelmouse’.
 In 2015 Thom and Angelmouse were exhibiting artists in the Underbelly Arts Festival on Cockatoo Island.
 In 2016 they contributed to an exhibition of contemporary art for children at Hazelhurst Regional Gallery, and in 2017 created a new work for Big Anxiety, a city-wide festival examining art and mental health.